Haivision/srt/docs/features/latency.md

 * `PTS[x] = prg_delay[0] + net_delay[0] + snd_connect_time + TS[x] + LATENCY + DRIFT`

-and for the formula of TS we get STS, so we replace it:
+and from the TS formula we get STS, so we replace it:

 * `PTS[x] = prg_delay[0] + net_delay[0] + STS[x] + LATENCY + DRIFT`

-so the true network latency in SRT we can get by moving STS to the other side:
+We can now get the true network latency in SRT by moving STS to the other side:

 * `PTS[x] - STS[x] = prg_delay[0] + net_delay[0] + LATENCY + DRIFT`